 Fastening retention clips is the final step.
 Push insulation against your garage door and feel for buttons on either side of the clip.
 Slice a slot in each piece of foam so that you can attach it to both sides- then put them into place across from one another, securing with screws or nails before sliding back onto the door frame and plugging wiring harnesses together again!

 The process of insulating your garage door is simple and easy, just follow the above steps!
 By implementing these instructions, you can save money on high electricity bills by staying comfortable.
-If something goes wrong with your garage doors, don’t hesitate to call Spark Garage Doors for affordable garage services that won’t leave a dent in your wallet.
+If something goes wrong with your garage doors, don’t hesitate to call Spark Garage Doors for affordable garage door repair services in Denver that won’t leave a dent in your wallet.